MonashBI/arcana-legacy/README.rst

   :alt: Documentation Status

-ARchive-Centred ANAlysis (Arcana) is Python package for "archive-centred" analysis of study groups (e.g. NeuroImaging studies)
+Architecture for Repository-Centric ANAlysis (Arcana) is Python package for "repository-centred" analysis of study groups (e.g. NeuroImaging studies)

-Arcana interacts closely with an archive, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Arcana interacts closely with an repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
 Archives can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit,